HOW TO SCAN FOR RANSOMWARE

 Ransomware is now considered to be the top malicious software of 2018.
 There is 39% of malware-related issues found according to the Verizon Report of 2018.
 The ransomware attacks were considered to be doubled according to the report.
 Which is why we need to be careful in browsing the internet and we must know how to scan for ransomware presence in the computer.

-Scan For Ransomware Presence In Your Computer
+How To Scan For Ransomware Presence In Your Computer

 The ransomware is difficult to discover when the computer is infected.
 The latest strains of ransomware keep the files intact as if nothing happened to them.
 You must have at least one good security software to be able to discover how to scan for ransomware presence in your computer.